How to Tell if Your Chanel Shoes Are Real

-These days, with Karl Lagerfeld as Creative Director, Chanel turns out a dizzying array of shoe styles from combat boots to beachy espadrilles to architectural heels.
+Under the decades-long tenure of Creative Director Karl Lagerfeld, Chanel turned out a dizzying array of shoe styles from combat boots to beachy espadrilles to architectural heels.
 But even within this vast array, house codes like pearls, tweed, and yes, the cap toe, ensure Coco’s sensibility is felt throughout.
 In fact, it’s the recently revamped block heel slingback that’s been popping up on street style stars lately, proving the lasting popularity of her design instincts.
 Of course, when you pair up a brand as iconic as Chanel with street style and Insta fame, there are bound to be knockoffs afoot.
-So we asked our Senior Director of Authentication, Graham Wetzbarger, to break down just how to tell if your Chanel shoes are the real thing.
-Read on for his tips.
+So we asked our expert team to break down just how to tell if your Chanel shoes are the real thing.
+Read on for their tips.

 Chanel Shoes Construction